Precompute

 3. Access the precomputation result from a page

-flag is called within this component it reads the result from the precomputation, and it does not invoke the flag's decide
+When the showBanner flag is called within this component it reads the result from the precomputation, and it does not invoke the flag's decide function again:

 This approach allows middleware to decide the value of feature flags and to pass the precomputation result down to the page.
 This approach also works with API Routes.